Are you looking for elementary music activities for your lesson plans? Don’t miss these FUN, simple ideas for your classroom.

 These simple PRINTABLE Composition Templates include 9 DIFFERENTIATED rhythm sets to meet the needs of kindergarten through eighth grade.
 Some creative teachers have even used them with band and orchestra students.
 These versatile printables may also be used for melodic composition.

-DIGITAL Drag & Drop Composition Activities
+DIGITAL Drag and Drop Composition Activities

 Composition templates may be PAPERLESS, digital activities as well.
 And, they may be structured so that even your young students who do not yet have knowledge of music symbols can be successful.